galk87/playground/README.md

 - The system is optimized for basketball scoreboards in the style present in the training data
 - Performance may vary on significantly different scoreboard designs
 - API calls to Gemini have associated costs and rate limits
+- Text-only mode may have slightly lower accuracy than image-based mode but offers cost savings

 ## License